What is an Allergy?

 Allergies are broken down into two main types – seasonal allergies and perennial allergies.
 Seasonal allergies (hay fever) occur during a specific season of the year, such as spring or fall.
 In the spring, seasonal allergy sufferers may experience problems due to the beginning of the pollination cycle.
 At this time of the year, most people’s allergic reactions are the result of trees and grasses.
 In the fall, ragweed is the culprit for most allergic reactions.
 Perennial allergies, on the other hand, occur year-round.
 The most common perennial allergies include mold spores, dust, pet dander and food allergies.

-Common Symptoms of an Allergic Reaction
+Symptoms of Allergic Reaction

 An allergic reaction can affect several systems in the body, including the respiratory tract, the eyes, the gastrointestinal tract and the skin.
 Let’s take a look at each system and some of the common symptoms experienced.